8th CS Airmen go above the call of duty in Seoul

 |0

-This work, 8th CS Airmen go above the call of duty in Seoul, by SSgt Nicholas Ross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 8th CS Airmen go above the call of duty in Seoul [Image 3 of 3], by SSgt Nicholas Ross, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.